 Student success is central to UMaine’s mission, values, reputation and fiscal health.
 The first year of a student’s academic experience has a particularly significant impact on their academic success or failure.
 A variety of factors contribute to students’ success (or failure) in their first year.
-In 2018-2019, the Divisions of Academic Affairs and Student Life are collaborating on the development of a plan to optimize the first-year student experience.
-The goal is to help students form a solid foundation for initial and continued success.
+Throughout the 2018-2019 academic year the Divisions of Academic Affairs and Student Life collaborated on the development of plans to optimize the first-year student experience.

-On September 27, 2018, Provost Hecker led an Academic Affairs Faculty Forum at which he shared background data and analyses related to student success and failure.
-He presented a draft proposal for how UMaine administrators, faculty, and staff can work together to improve first-year student success.
+On September 27, 2018, Provost Hecker led an Academic Affairs Faculty Forum at which he shared background data and analyses related to student success and failure as well as a proposal for how UMaine administrators, faculty, and staff can work together to create a comprehensive first year student success plan.
 Background materials, the PowerPoint slides and a video of the Forum are available here.

 Current efforts underway: